ZJK-code/ZJK-code..github.io/_pages/about.md

 # 💬 Services
 - Reviewer for IEEE Journal on Selected Areas in Communications (IEEE JSAC).
 - Reviewer for IEEE Transactions on Industrial Informatics (IEEE TII).
+- Reviewer for IEEE Transactions on Communications (IEEE TCOM).
 - Reviewer for IEEE Transactions on Vehicular Technology (IEEE TVT).
 - Reviewer for IEEE Communications Magazine (IEEE COMMAG).
 - Reviewer for IEEE Access.